 Day 3: By now you should see some bubbles.
 Each day from now on there should be more and more bubbles and the starter should expand in volume.
 Today, remove ½ cup of the starter (this should be about ½ of what’s in the jar).
 Store the starter you removed in a covered container in the refrigerator.
 Replace it with another well-mixed batch of ½ cup flour, 1/3 cup water.
+This is called “feeding” the starter.
 Continue to store at room temperature.

 On days 4-5-6-7, you can “feed” the starter 2x/day, removing one-half cup and using the same ½ cup flour and 1/3 cup water to replace it.
 On day 7, the starter will be ready to use to bake bread.

-Use half the starter in your bread recipe (I will share mine next week), feed it, and store it in the refrigerator.
-At this point, you only need to feed it once per week if you’re not using any of it.
+Use the amount of starter called for in your bread recipe (my recipe is at this link: https://bakeyourbestever.com/2876-2/), feed your original starter, then store it in the refrigerator, unless you plan to use it again within the next 24 hours.
+At this point, you only need to feed your starter once per week if you’re not using it.

-As you remove half the starter those first few days, you can use it in recipes such as pancakes or muffins.
+Each time you feed the starter and remove the 1/2 cup, that’s called discard.
+You can use the discard in recipes such as pancakes, biscuits, bagels, muffins, etc. (watch for these recipes as I test them.)
 Here’s a delicious pancake recipe for two.
-If you need to make more of them, you can easily double this recipe.
+If you need to make more pancakes than this, you can easily double the recipe.
 These were not only delicious but filling and made an awesome low-cost breakfast!

 1 c. flour